Alphagan P (Brimonidine Tartrate)

 Driving and Operating Machinery

-Wait for your vision to clear after using Alphagan P 1.5 before driving or operating machinery.
-Do not drive or operate machines if you feel tired or drowsy while using this medication.
+Wait until your vision is clear after using Alphagan P before driving or operating machinery.

 Storage